HCloward/syniti-hugo/content/Integrate/Use_Cases/ConfigureProcessTemplateLoopsXML.md

     **NOTE**: A user can also add, update or delete parent child relationships manually.
-Refer to [Configure Process Template Loops for an XML Template](ConfigureProcessTemplateLoopsXML.htm) for more
+Refer to [Configure Process Template Loops for an XML Template](ConfigureProcessTemplateLoopsXML) for more
     information.

 10. Navigate to the *Process* page.